rsachdeva/drive-deposits/README.md

 ### DriveDeposits: Architectural Pillars

-* **Event-Driven Architecture:** Built on AWS EventBridge and EventBus, DriveDeposits ensures seamless communication and real-time data processing for dynamic financial calculations.
+* **Microservices Architecture:** DriveDeposits is built on a robust microservices foundation, combining both server-based and serverless components for maximum flexibility and scalability.
-* **Scalable and Reliable:** AWS Lambda scales automatically to handle fluctuating workloads, ensuring consistent performance and availability.
+* **Server-based Microservices:** Utilizing gRPC (Tonic) and REST (Axum) for high-performance, inter-service communication and external API access.
-* **Rust-Powered Performance:** Built with Rust, DriveDeposits benefits from the language's renowned speed, safety, and concurrency, resulting in a highly efficient and reliable system.
+* **Serverless Microservices:** Leveraging AWS Lambda for auto-scaling, event-driven processing of financial calculations and data management.
+This includes a sophisticated query system using AWS API Gateway + Lambda API allowing efficient querying of portfolio, bank, and deposit data at various levels.
-* **AWS Rust SDK Integration:** DriveDeposits leverages the official AWS SDK for Rust to interact seamlessly with essential AWS services.
-This includes using the Lambda runtime for serverless function execution and DynamoDB for efficient and scalable data storage and retrieval.
+* **Event-Driven Architecture:** Built on AWS EventBridge and EventBus, ensuring seamless communication and real-time data processing for dynamic financial calculations.
-* **High-Performance Computing:**  gRPC (Tonic) provides blazing-fast communication between services, while REST (Axum) offers a user-friendly API gateway for external integrations.
+* **Rust-Powered Performance:** Benefiting from Rust's renowned speed, safety, and concurrency features for a highly efficient and reliable system.
-* **Seamless Integration:** DriveDeposits integrates seamlessly with essential AWS services like CloudWatch for monitoring based on EventBridge Rules.
+* **AWS Rust SDK Integration:** Seamless interaction with AWS services, including Lambda runtime for serverless execution and DynamoDB for scalable data storage and retrieval.
-* **Tokio-Powered Concurrency:** DriveDeposits leverages Tokio's powerful concurrency primitives to manage asynchronous tasks efficiently.
-This includes sending events to AWS EventBridge for further processing and analysis, ensuring a responsive and non-blocking system.
+* **Tokio-Powered Concurrency:** Efficient management of asynchronous tasks, including event processing with AWS EventBridge.
-* **SAM Deployment:** The serverless components in this project are deployed using AWS Serverless Application Model ( SAM).
-This includes AWS Lambda functions for writer and reader, as well as DynamoDB and EventBridge rules.
+* **SAM Deployment:** Serverless components deployed using AWS Serverless Application Model (SAM), streamlining the deployment of Lambda functions, DynamoDB, and EventBridge rules.

-**DriveDeposits offers a powerful and flexible solution for:**
+**DriveDeposits offers a powerful and flexible microservices solution for:**

-* **Financial institutions** looking to modernize their calculation infrastructure.
+* **Financial institutions** modernizing their calculation infrastructure.
-* **FinTech companies** seeking a scalable and reliable platform for real-time financial data processing.
+* **FinTech companies** seeking a scalable, reliable platform for real-time financial data processing.
-* **Developers** building innovative financial applications that demand high performance and reliability.
+* **Developers** building high-performance, innovative financial applications.

-**Experience the future of financial calculations with DriveDeposits!**
+**Experience the future of microservices-based financial calculations with DriveDeposits!**
-Documentation for Drive Deposits is work in progress.
+Documentation for Drive Deposits is a work in progress.
 More details will be added.

 [Back to Table of Contents](#table-of-contents)

-### Synchronous Components
+### Synchronous Microservices Components

 - Using ***Axum***:
-    - AWS Serverless Lambda Reader (routes for querying data)
+    - Serverless Microservice: AWS Lambda Reader (routes for querying data)
         - With AWS API Gateway
-    - REST Gateway Server
+    - Server-Based Microservice: REST Gateway

 - Using ***Tonic***
-    - gRPC Server
+    - Server-based Microservice: gRPC Server

 [Back to Table of Contents](#table-of-contents)

-### Asynchronous Components
+### Asynchronous Microservices Components

 - using ***Tokio***
-    - Asynchronous Tasks
+    - Asynchronous Tasks to Send Events to EventBridge

 - Using the ***AWS SDK for Rust*** for:
-    - AWS Serverless Lambda Writer
+    - Serverless Microservice: AWS Lambda Writer
-    - DynamoDB
+    - AWS DynamoDB Integration
-    - EventBridge
+    - AWS EventBridge Integration

 [Back to Table of Contents](#table-of-contents)

-### Bridging Synchronous and Asynchronous Components In DriveDeposits
+### Bridging Synchronous and Asynchronous Components In DriveDeposits Microservices

-DriveDeposits is a cutting-edge financial calculation platform built on a robust architecture that combines synchronous and asynchronous components.
-The synchronous gRPC server utilizes Tokio to asynchronously send events to the EventBridge service, seamlessly integrating with the asynchronous components of the system.
+DriveDeposits is a cutting-edge financial calculation platform built on a robust microservices architecture that combines synchronous and asynchronous components.
+The synchronous gRPC server microservice utilizes Tokio to asynchronously send events to the EventBridge service, seamlessly integrating with the asynchronous microservices components of the system.

-The gRPC server spawns asynchronous Tokio tasks to send events to EventBridge, bridging the synchronous and asynchronous parts of the architecture.
+The gRPC server microservice spawns asynchronous Tokio tasks to send events to EventBridge, effectively bridging the synchronous and asynchronous parts of the architecture.

-Lambda Reader with Axum Endpoints component serves as a serverless API built with AWS Lambda and the Axum web framework in Rust.
-It provides a set of endpoints to query and retrieve financial data from a DynamoDB table.
+The Lambda Reader with Axum Endpoints component serves as a serverless microservice API built with AWS Lambda and the Axum web framework in Rust.
+This microservice provides a set of endpoints to query and retrieve financial data from a DynamoDB table.
 The endpoints are designed to fetch data at different levels of granularity, such as portfolios, banks, and deposits, based on specific criteria like delta growth or maturity date.

-The main functionalities include:
+The main functionalities of this microservice include:

 - **Portfolio Level Endpoint**: Retrieves a list of portfolios based on the delta growth criteria.
 - **Bank Level Endpoint**: Fetches a list of banks for a given portfolio UUID, sorted by the delta growth criteria.